kmaida/node-secure-dino-api/README.md

 ## Node API Configuration

 1. Open the `.env.sample` file.
-2. Replace `ISSUER_BASE_URL` value with your Auth0 domain with `https://` in front of it (e.g., `https://{your-tenant}.auth0.com`).
+2. Replace the `ISSUER_BASE_URL` value with your Auth0 domain with `https://` in front of it (e.g., `https://{your-tenant}.auth0.com`).
 3. Enter the API identifier as the `ALLOWED_AUDIENCES` value.
 This should be `https://secure-dino-api` (as specified in the Auth0 setup above).
-4. Replace `ROLES_CLAIM_NAMESPACE` value with your collision-resistant custom JWT roles claim namespace.
+4. Replace the `ROLES_CLAIM_NAMESPACE` value with your collision-resistant custom JWT roles claim namespace.
 If you copied the rule code from the section above, this will be `http://myapp.com/roles`.
 5. Remove the `.sample` extension to activate the file.

 ## Serve